TejSuklikar/LiveReqs/README.md

 - Run npm install to install the necessary dependencies.

-- Install the vm2 package by typing npm install vm2.
+- Install the vm package by typing npm install vm.

 - Start the backend server by executing node server.js.